Zeenat-K/RSVP-Movies-SQL-project/README.md

 And much more.

 Data has been sourced from Kaggle.
+You can download it from [here](https://drive.google.com/drive/folders/110jPgQQJVVNHt9wYNf2CiVPVJTjWdApr?usp=sharing).